 The Mavis Gallant Writing Awards is an initiative of the Estate of Mavis Gallant and the School of Arts and Social Sciences at Cape Breton University.
-The awards are being offered for the third time this year, 2018.
+The awards were offered for the third time this year, 2019.
 This is the only Mavis Gallant Award sponsored by the Estate of Mavis Gallant.

 The award was established to honour a brilliant, courageous, friend and master storyteller whose art in fiction and non-fiction was shaped by her lifelong search to understand 20th century experience.
 It is in the spirit of Gallant’s single-minded resolve to live autonomously as a writer that her Estate wishes to recognize excellent writing by CBU students enrolled in any area of study.

-There are two categories in which a $1000 prize will be awarded: The first is available to students in 1st or 2nd year, and the second will be awarded to a student in 3rd or 4th year.
+There are two categories in which a $1000 prize is awarded: The first is available to students in 1st or 2nd year, and the second is awarded to a student in 3rd or 4th year.

 The estate has chosen to establish the award here at CBU because of Mavis’ affinity for Cape Breton Island.
 Mavis began her friendship with Cape Breton in 1984 when she accepted an invitation from Mary K. MacLeod to read at CBU and Mabou High School in Inverness County.
 In a letter after these events, she remembered the students of Mabou as the most prepared and attentive of her many audiences – curious, inquisitive and so present to her words.
 She never forgot the Mabou Ceilidh, the priest fiddling, the Rankins playing and students sitting close to her asking questions.
 Some students later sent their own work to her in Paris.
 She always replied.